mulderp/mulderp.github.com/_posts/2013-02-20-what-is-erlang.md

 ## Erlang modules and libraries

 Once programming, you will quickly discover an important Erlang concept: Modules.
 Modules wrap functions and behavior of code.
-Additionally, modules can be distributed within libraries, and as in any other programming languages, libraries make a programmer's life fun.
+Additionally, modules can be distributed within libraries, and as in any other programming language, libraries make a programmer's life fun.

 The magic command to import libraries into your Erlang project is ["rebar"](https://github.com/basho/rebar).
 Rebar also allows to easily create a new Erlang project.
 And, rebar is from [Basho](http://basho.com/).